 Having made his mark at Marvel following Stan Lee’s iconic run on Amazing Spider-Man, Gerry Conway would go on to write more than 85 issues of Justice League of America — and during that tenure, he changed the make-up of the League tremendously.

 With the League rewriting its charter to allow only full-time members into its ranks, the days of Superman, Batman and Wonder Woman were over, as Aquaman led a team of second-stringers and teen up-and-comers, including Zatanna, Martian Manhunter, Vixen, Elongated Man, Gypsy, Steel, and Vibe.
 The “Detroit League” was never seen as a rousing success, but Conway’s legacy wound up being ahead of its time, with characters from that era such as Vibe, Vixen, and now Steel getting new leases on life in The CW television universe.

 “Meanwhile, at the Hall of Justice…” Every generation has “their” version of DC’s greatest heroes, but few Justice League creators had as much of an impact on the public consciousness than Joseph Barbera and William Hanna, the executive producers behind the 13-year animated series The Super-Friends.

 While considered as hokey and comically unsophisticated by today’s standards, The Super-Friends was an entire generation’s entree to the Justice League, introducing such iconic elements as the Hall of Justice, the Legion of Doom (and its ominous swamp headquarters), and Wonder Twins Zan and Jayna (and their pet monkey, Gleek).
 Even the series’ more culturally questionable characters, such as Apache Chief, El Dorado and Samurai, were at the time considered successful attempts to make the show’s cast more inclusive.

-Super-Friends not only catapulted the Justice League into the national spotlight, but solidified DC’s reputation as the go-to brand for superhero animation, paving the way for decades of series such as Justice League and Batman: The Brave and the Bold.
+Super-Friends not only catapulted the Justice League into the national spotlight, but solidified DC’s reputation as the go-to brand for superhero animation, paving the way for decades of series such as Justice League, Batman: The Brave and the Bold, and Justice League Action.